wpgp/wopr/README.md

-# gridFree
+# wopr
- An R package to provide API access to WorldPop GRID3 population estimates
+ An R package to provide API access to the WorldPop Open Population Repository (WOPR).